EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/workflow-examples.md

 RUN r install_packages.R
 ```

-### E3 - Step 2.
-Build and push to GHCR
+### Example 3 - Step 2.
+Build, test locally and push to registry

-Before building our container, we want to check the Dockerfile with a linting tool to detect common mistakes:
+As mentioned in our container development workflow, it is good practice to check the Dockerfile with a linting tool to detect common mistakes before building our container:

 ```sh
 # Ignore DL3008 (Pin versions in apt get install)
 docker run --pull always --rm -i docker.io/hadolint/hadolint:latest hadolint --ignore DL3008 - < Dockerfile
 ```

+Here we deliberately ignore hadolint flags if the selected features are required by the container to run successfully.

 We can then define our GHCR variables, where `GHCR_TOKEN` needs to be a GitHub access token with 'repo' and 'write:packages' scope: